 As I see it these ways to enter input is just a matter of taste, and I can’t really say I prefer one before the other.

 Both programs have a left sidebar, a main window and a right sidebar.
 MacFamilyTree has a way to display facts in the right sidebar that Reunion in my opinion lacks.
-I can display not only a list of places, but also group them after counties and countries.
-Which I find helps me when I have thousands of places and some with similar names.
+I can display not only a list of places, but also group them after counties and countries, which I find helps me when I have thousands of places and some with similar names.
 In Scandinavia, the names of our villages, towns and counties can be similar, so it helps me a bit.
-However, this is not a big issue and not something of a dealbreaker.

-The way Reunion shows places is basic, but then it is what you need and why make things difficult?
+The way Reunion shows places is rather basic.
 They are displayed in a list in the right sidebar, and you can choose to see them listed by first letter or in reverse order.
 That’s it.

 And every place also has facts at the bottom of the sidebar: you can see which persons those places are linked to, you can add notes to them and you can geotag them.
 When geotagged you can also see a map over where the person has lived, which can come in handy if you want to see a persons migration pattern.

 In MacfamilyTree you open Places in the main window through the menu bar in the left sidebar.
 As in Reunion you get a list of the places in the right sidebar, but the place you want to read about or edit also opens in the main window.
 As in Reunion you can geotag them, and as in Reunion you can see a map over a persons migrations.
-However you also-in the main window-get a map over ALL the geotagged places so you can see where the persons in your database have lived.
-To me this is a plus, since I can see if there are any “clusters” of migration.
+However you also-in the main window-get a map over ALL the geotagged places so you can see where ALL the persons in your database have lived.
+To me this is a plus, since I can see if there are any ”clusters” of migration.
 If they have lived in the same area for generations, and if the fact that they moved from one county to another actually only means they moved across the road to another farm or homestead.
 This is a function I miss in Reunion.
-However, if you use Heredis you get the same function.
-Myself I have put the villages, cities and stuff in a map on Google Maps.
+And as I understand from an email answer I got from Leisterpro, they have no intention to add to Reunion in the foreseeable future.
+Winner: MacFamilyTree

 Diagrams and reports